This post was co-authored by Elaine Thompson and Amy Martin, Marketing Interns, Nitro EMEA

 According to paperless expert Brooks Duncan, founder of DocumentSnap.com, “going paperless is not about doing away with things that work for you or taking activities away; instead, it means that you pledge to not create more paper than you need to.
 It’s that simple.”
 Brooks says that to be paperless, you just need to be more mindful of the paper that you use and keep, and eliminate where appropriate.

 In other words, going paperless is not about ridding yourself of every single piece of paper that exists in your office; it’s about developing processes that allow you to be more efficient with your time and money while being more sustainable and relying on paperless.
 These days, most businesses will use software, like Microsoft Office 365, to help them digitalize most of their office operations.
 By using office 365 reporting services also, these offices can be prepared for any technological issues that they might run into as well.
 This is just one of the benefits of incorporating software into your business.
+However, it’s important to make sure that you get the right software installed, for example, you might want to look at something like dynamics 365 implementation, if you haven’t already done so.
+This is a huge game-changer for businesses and can help your business succeed.
 To further your company’s understanding of Microsoft software, it might be worth looking at taking some of the Microsoft Certifications Exams to ensure that your company has a lot of knowledge of the Microsoft software you’ll be using.
 To take a look at some of the exams, visiting a website like exam topics might be a good idea to find the perfect one for your company.
 When going paperless, it’s vital to ensure that members of staff are confident with computers and software, just in case anything goes wrong.
 Whilst software is beneficial, some offices simply must use paper for various reasons, and in these cases then you might want to consider using something like a managed print service provider to help you manage the printing you need to do and to reduce your environmental footprint.

 With this new definition of ‘paperless’ in mind, let’s debunk some common ‘paperless’ myths which are potentially hindering your business’ attempts to go paper-free.